Skip to content

 """

-if self.cache is not None and self.cache_locks is not None and command.use_cache:
+if self.cache is not None and command.use_cache:

-async with self.cache_locks[command.uid]:
+async with self.cache.locks[command.uid]:

-cached_output = await self.cache.get(command.uid) # pylint: disable=no-member
+cached_output = await self.cache.get(command.uid)

 if cached_output is not None: